<rss version="2.0">

 <title>Cartography</title>

 <description>&lt;p&gt;All was grey, wet, glistening in the sun.
 Between bare branches of birch and aspen, distant mountains peeked from hilltops.
-Footsteps crunched on crust with the occasional patch of melt interjecting.&lt;/p&gt;&lt;p&gt;Rumbles came up the road and the runner edged left—though, not by choice—and was then muffled in the shoulder.&lt;/p&gt;&lt;p&gt;“Want a seltzer?”
+Footsteps crunched on crust with the occasional patch of melt interjecting.&lt;/p&gt;&lt;p&gt;Rumbles came up the road, and the runner edged left, not a choice, and was muffled in the shoulder.&lt;/p&gt;&lt;p&gt;“Want a seltzer?”
 A bare hand draped dark blue papered aluminum out the window of a sedan.&lt;/p&gt;&lt;p&gt;There was a pause.
 “Uhm.
 Sure.”
 The can hopped rides.
-“Thanks.”&lt;/p&gt;&lt;p&gt;“You looked thirsty!”
-Her friend laughed and they were off around the bend.&lt;/p&gt;&lt;p&gt;After a time, the crackles resounded once more.
-Held in front, bobbing at each impact, a streak of green and red aurora ran across the label.&lt;/p&gt;&lt;p&gt;Vodka bubbly lodged in a fridge door at the cabin, not likely to escape.
+Then nothing.&lt;/p&gt;&lt;p&gt;“You looked thirsty!”
+The passenger laughed, and they were off around the bend.&lt;/p&gt;&lt;p&gt;After a time, crackles resounded once more.
+Held in front, bobbing at each impact, a streak of green and red aurora ran across the label.&lt;/p&gt;&lt;p&gt;The vodka bubbly lodged in a fridge door at the cabin, not likely to escape.
 Then it was up stairs—varnished 2x6 slats arranged at interval between their tall brothers—to a cramped bedroom.&lt;/p&gt;&lt;p&gt;Thin black glass slipped out from a zipper pocket along their lower back.
 Cotton and denim replaced wool and synthetics, which were hung sodden from dresser knobs and bookshelf ends.
 The contours of hills illuminated at a touch.&lt;/p&gt;&lt;p&gt;A tiny triangle sat center of concentric ovals, with a path extending to the right; that one path eventually split into three.
 There were, also, a couple of words: &lt;em&gt;Spring&lt;/em&gt;—where the north fork met a blue squiggle—and, some length below the crossroads—&lt;em&gt;Entrance&lt;/em&gt;.&lt;/p&gt;</description>

 <link>https://fiction.permutationlock.com/cartography/</link>